yshath1/Amazon_web_scrapping/README.md

 # Amazon_web_scrapping
-to get lower price. this application will automatical email me when my price budget is met
+to get lower prices.
+This application will automaticalli email me when  price==budget